johngoldin/can_i_get_a_clean_project/content/blog/apple-health-export/2021-06-07-apple-watch-visits-the-er/index.md

 subtitle: ~
 excerpt: |
   Using the Apple Health Export data to show the context of a visit to the ER.
-  The same principles apply to using heart rate data to provide a context for an ECG recording.
 images: ~
 series: ~
 layout: single